hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

 1. Introduce a unified read AND write query language for such databases
 2. Reduce deployment and maintenance costs by managing multiple databases within the single piece of software-based cluster or a standalone deployment.
-3. Increase deployments durability by
+3. Increase deployments durability by using good old DBMS-specific techniques.

+More detailed information about <span style='font-family:Menlo, Courier, monospace'>=nil; 'DROP DATABASE *</span> can be found in a relevant blog post: [https://blog.nil.foundation/2021/12/01/database-management-system.html](https://blog.nil.foundation/2021/12/01/database-management-system.html).

 ## But what does it have to do with data accessibility?